bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 2. Applications have already been submitted by volunteers under this organization.

 ## Postconditions
-1. Volunteer application status updated to “Approved” or “Rejected”.
+1. Volunteer application status updated to "Approved" or "Rejected".
 2. The system notifies volunteers of the review results.

 ## Workflow
-1. The administrator navigates to the “Manage Opportunities” module and selects an event.
+1. The administrator navigates to the "Manage Opportunities" module and selects an event.
 2. The system displays the volunteer application list for that event (including names, contact information, application time, etc.).
 3. The administrator clicks on an application to view details.
-4. The administrator selects **Approve** or **Reject**.
+4. The administrator can **Approve** or **Reject** for one application with "pending" status.
 5. The system saves the review result and updates the application status.
 6. The system automatically sends a notification email or internal message to the volunteer, informing them of the review outcome.

+**Additional Implemented Features:**
+- Approve/Reject buttons are only shown for applications with "pending" status (final decision protection)
+- Application status updates in real-time after review action
+- Applications are displayed in card format with clear visual separation
+- Error handling with user-friendly messages
+- Applications section is integrated directly into the opportunity details page (for opportunity owners)

 ## UC-14 - Manage Applications